ton-offline-storage/.github/profile/README.md

 This leaves no room for communication between two systems, there is nowhere else to store data.
 It may be baffling to do this steps on a laptop, so it worth noting that even without them communication requires *both* systems to be infected with *very* sophisticated malware, which is unlikely.

+Moreover, regardless the taken measures, under assumption that there were no *very* specialized malware on your primary system when you have prepared tails and offline client, offline system is safe forever, because after that, whenever primary system is active, offline USB is not connected to other hardware, meaning malware cannot get from primary to offline system.

 # Security discussion